-This report can be issued only after the Thai authorities complete their documentation of the death and takes several weeks to be completed.
-A minimum of 20 certified copies will be sent to the Next-of-Kin.
+This report can be issued only after the Thai authorities complete their documentation of the death.
+This process can take several weeks to be completed.
+Several original copies of the Consular Report of Death Abroad report will be sent to the Next-of-Kin.
 Families may order additional certified copies from the Department of State for a fee.

 Families will thus receive up to three sets of documents from the Embassy:

-- 20 copies of "Consular Report of Death of an American Citizen Abroad" (free)
+- Several original copies of "Consular Report of Death of an American Citizen Abroad" (free)

 - An original Thai Death Certificate with a translated English copy (at the family's expense)